snlxnet/typ-js/README.md

 - [ ] html export
 - [ ] better error reporting
 - [ ] better error handling
-- [ ] set up CI for this repo, version matching with typst

 ## Why not typst.ts?
 - I couldn't find the docs or examples for adding binary files in the client-only version